 *chest pain or pressure is a medical emergency.
 You may be having a heart attack.
 Call 9-1-1 immediately

 The treatment goals of atrial fibrillation (AF or AFib) start with a proper diagnosis through an in-depth examination from a physician.
 The exam usually includes questions about your history and often an EKG or ECG.
 Some patients may need a thorough electrophysiology study.

 The severity, any other underlying medical issues you might have, and the length of the AF condition will determine the best treatment options for you.
 In addition to knowing your goals, you will want to discuss your treatment options and take an active role in your plan.

 Medications are often prescribed to prevent and treat blood clots which can lead to a stroke.
 Additional drugs may be prescribed to control heart rate and rhythm in the AFib patient.
 These medications may also be used in conjunction with other treatments.
 Medication options may include blood thinners, rate controllers, and rhythm controllers.

-St. Vincent performs one-time minimally invasive left atrial appendage closure procedure that reduces the risk of a stroke in non-valvular atrial fibrillation patients.
+St. Vincent performs a one-time minimally invasive left atrial appendage closure procedure that reduces the risk of a stroke in non-valvular atrial fibrillation patients.

 To schedule an appointment for screening, please call 317-252-1405.